enonic/old-xp-doc/doc/operations/clustering.rst

 Deploying Apps in cluster
 -------------------------

 To deploy applications in a cluster you need to deploy the application to every node, as loading and installation of apps is done on a per-node basis.
 This also means you can choose what applications to deploy on each node.

 ..
 WARNING::

-      Remember that XP only support running one version of an application at any time.
+      Remember that XP only supports running one version of an application at any time.
       So don't leave the old versions of your applications in the deploy directory.

 .. _cluster-backup: